Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Histogram with missing values filled](figure/Histogram with missing values filled-1.png)

-Calculate the mean and median of the total number of steps taken per day for the new dataset.
+Then, we calculate the mean and median of the total number of steps taken per day for the new dataset.

 ```r